 Journal prompts for horse-loving kids

-CLOSE your eyes, and step into a barn where feed, hay, and leather tack bathe your senses.
+Close your eyes and step into a barn where feed, hay, and leather tack bathe your senses.
 Imagine your horse’s smooth coat and glistening eyes as the two of you come alive in an early morning ride.
-Now, capture a few of your thoughts and feelings with these horse-inspired journal prompts.
+Now, capture a few of your thoughts and feelings with these writing prompts about horses.

 1. And the Winner is…